4817 Butler Road Glyndon, MD 21071

 Friendly and Comfortable Dental Care

-If your specific concern is dental procedures or routine checkups, we may recommend dental sedation options.
+We may recommend dental sedation options if you’re concerned about dental procedures or routine checkups.
 Sedation dentistry can help patients comfortably receive the care they need.
 This type of dentistry relaxes patients for comfortable and pain-free dental treatment.
-Many patients may not even remember treatment and do not feel anything during their procedures.
+Many patients may not even remember treatment or feel nothing during their procedures.

 What are some symptoms of dental anxiety?

 Some of the main symptoms of dental anxiety include sweating, increased heartbeat, low or high blood pressure, an upset stomach, and crying.
-Dental anxiety is very common and something we deal with on a daily basis.
-If you are feeling anxious at all about your visit to our office, be sure to communicate with your dentist.
-We will do everything we can to make your visit as comfortable as possible for you.
+Dental anxiety is very common and something we deal with daily.
+If you feel anxious about your visit to our office, be sure to communicate with your dentist.
+We will do everything possible to make your visit as comfortable as possible.

 How common is fear of dentists?